 Salame

-In Emilia, the choicest cuts of the hog, the legs and shoulders, are hung for salame like prosciutto and culatello and used in popular Italian dishes.The humid climate in Romagna makes it inhospitable for curing whole-muscle salumi, so the salame of Romagna contains the best, leanest cuts of pork and tiny, hand-cut lardetti of fat.
-Secondary, more marbled cuts are ground and used in salsiccia, and the skin, sinew and other off cuts are ground to make rustic cotechino, one of many authentic Italian recipes made on New Year’s Day.
-The fat of the hog is rendered for strutto, or lard, leaving cracklins from the fat solids known as ciccioli, enjoyed as a snack.
+In Emilia, the choicest cuts of the hog, the legs, and shoulders, are hung for salame like prosciutto and culatello and used in popular Italian dishes.
+The humid climate in Romagna makes it inhospitable for curing whole-muscle salumi, so the salame of Romagna contains the best, leanest cuts of pork and tiny, hand-cut lardetti of fat.

 Seafood

-All the seafood from this part of the Adriatic is delicious so it’s hard to go wrong with local seafood from Romagna.
-While you’re eating Emilia Romagna foods, keep an eye out for canocchie, or grey mantis shrimp, with long tails full of soft, sweet meat; they’re often baked in crusts made from sal dolce.
-The extraordinary local clams are also a staple in the authentic Italian recipes of the region — no bigger than your pinky nail but huge in flavor.
+All the seafood from this part of the Adriatic is delicious, so it’s hard to go wrong with local seafood from Romagna.
+While eating Emilia Romagna foods, keep an eye out for canocchie, or grey mantis shrimp, with long tails full of soft, sweet meat; they’re often baked in crusts made from sal dolce.
+The extraordinary local clams are also a staple in the authentic Italian recipes of the region — no more significant than your pinky nail but huge in flavor.
 There’s hardly a more enjoyable meal than sitting down to a big bowl of these little bivalves, slurping the meat from the shell and dunking rustic bread in the fragrant broth.

 Got more favorite foods to eat in Italy?
 Let us know in the comments below!